Aura (IV of Spades song)

-"Aura" is a single by Filipino band IV of Spades, surprise-released on July 16, 2025, through Sony Music Philippines.
+"Aura" is a single by Filipino band IV of Spades and their seventh track from their second studio album, Andalucia.
+It was surprise-released on July 16, 2025, through Sony Music Philippines.
 It is the band's first release in five years, following their 2020 single "Sariling Multo (Sa Panaginip)", and their return from an indefinite hiatus.
 Band members Zild Benitez and Unique Salonga wrote the track and composed it with the rest of the band.
 Produced by IV of Spades and Brian Lotho, "Aura" is a slow-paced indie pop song about unconditional love, longing, and seeking meaning and home within communities.

 The release of "Aura" as well as the band's reunion received mass reactions, including from Original Pilipino Music (OPM) artists and fans, as well as certain individuals.
 It entered on record charts of Billboard Philippines following its release, debuting at number 28 and peaked at number four on the Philippines Hot 100.
 It also debuted at number 14 and peaked at number three on the Top Philippine Songs chart.